omiranda/GUI_environments_documentation/docs/prep.md

 # Pre-calculate variance file for all the subjects

 The `GUI_environments` look for outliers based on the variance of the dtseries.
-If existing, that file is used, if not the file is calculated.
-You can calculate the variance file by running this patch:
+If existing, that file is used, if not the file is calculated by the `GUI_environments`.
+If variance files do not exist, you can save time by pre-calculating them by running this patch:

 ```matlab
 dtvariance_patch(path_list_file)